MikhailHal/IlluMefy-iOS/IlluMefy/docs/architecture.md

-# Nimli Architecture Documentation
+# IlluMefy Architecture Documentation

 ## Overview

-Nimli is an iOS application built using Clean Architecture principles.
+IlluMefy is an iOS application built using Clean Architecture principles.
 The application is structured to be maintainable, testable, and scalable, with clear separation of concerns and dependency management.

 ## Architecture Layers